pytorch/rfcs/RFC-00xx-special-functions.md

 ### Special Functions

 There’s no formal definition of a “special function.”
-Colloquially, and for the purpose of this RFC, a special function is a mathematical function that has an established name and notation due to its importance and ubiquity.
+Colloquially, and for the purpose of this RFC, a special function is a non-elementary function that has an established name and notation due to its importance and ubiquity.

 ### Elementary Functions